Ulauncher/Ulauncher/CONTRIBUTING.md

 ### How to build, run and contribute

-Please note that no more releases are planned for Ulauncher v5 unless they are critical bug fixes.
-All the active development is happening for Ulauncher [v6](https://github.com/Ulauncher/Ulauncher/milestone/7).
-So use the v6 branch as the base branch and target for new Pull requests, and check that your contributions haven't already been fixed.
+Use the v6 branch as the base branch and target for new Pull requests, and check that your contributions haven't already been fixed.

 1. Fork the repo, check out the v6 branch and clone your fork locally.
 1. Create a new branch for your PR